iebb/F1WebViewer-SelfHosted/README.md

 ### Running Locally

-Download binary from https://github.com/iebb/F1WebViewer-SelfHosted/releases, or build your own, or just `go run main.go`
+Download binary from https://github.com/iebb/F1WebViewer-SelfHosted/releases, or build your own, or just `go run .`

 ### Running on a Server (Requires SSL to make DRM work):
 Encrypted Media requires secure context to work, which means https is required except localhost.